neely/neely.github.io/_posts/2023-01-06-HourGlass.md

 layout: post
 title:  The Hourglass Paragraph Structure
 categories: [writing, ChatGPT]
-excerpt: As a post-doc we had a grant writing class, and Dr. Ed Krug introduced to me to one of my failsafe writing crutches: the hourglass paragraph structure
+excerpt: As a post-doc we had a grant writing class, and Dr. Ed Krug introduced to me to one of my failsafe writing crutches, the hourglass paragraph structure
 ---

 As a post-doc at MUSC we had a grant writing class, and [Dr. Ed Krug](https://education.musc.edu/MUSCApps/facultydirectory/Krug-Edward) introduced me to one of my failsafe writing crutches: the hourglass paragraph structure (note: I don't know if this is an actual term, though it does sound very official).
 I am not 100 % sure this is exactly what Ed taught us, but over the years this is how I implement it to write paragraphs in introduction and discussion sections of papers when I am stuck.
 I am not an exceptional writer by any means, and like all writers I sometimes have trouble getting things on paper.
 This trick doesn't work without a general outline, so note that my first step is to outline out what a paper could look like, or at least sections.
 I am very vanilla here with fiver paragraphs being great and typically focusing on the top three take home points.
 For this example, I assume the outline came easy and I am now making it into actual sentences.